Akuli/python-tutorial/basics/if.md

     `Access denied` or `You didn't enter anything` depending on whether the user entered the correct password, a wrong password, or nothing at all by pressing Enter without typing anything.
-7. Make a programme to take the input from the user and check if it is a pallindrome.
+7. Make a programme to take the input from the user and check if it is a palindrome.

 The answers are [here](answers.md#if-else-and-elif).